Analysis | The big lie that won’t die: How Trump and his allies’ favorite bogus fraud claim keeps surviving

 “Are we really to believe that Joe Biden threaded the needle to the degree needed to only outperform in precisely the places where he needed to outperform?”
 Cortes asked rhetorically in a video posted to Twitter.
 “Or does that improbability speak to fraud and malfeasance.
 I firmly believe it’s the latter.”

-The data are clear, though, and there is no improbability.
-If anything, the data show Trump’s performances in the key metro areas lagged behind most others.
+The data is clear, though, and there is no improbability.
+If anything, the data shows Trump’s performances in the key metro areas lagged behind most others.

 To this point, the claim has been debunked not just by mainstream outlets, but also by Rove and two of those who played a major role in initially spreading it.
 None of that has deterred those who want to believe it — or at least would very much like you to believe it — from pressing forward.
 But that they have been so willing to propagate this bogus and roundly rejected claim is certainly a commentary on their inability or lack of desire to actually parse the various voter fraud claims that are out there.